ChicoState/UX-BudgetTravel/README.md

   - Checking for Nearby Restaurants
   - Adding a Budget
   - Creating/Editing Trips
-- <u>Cognitive walkthroughs</u> were conducted with the help of two classmates.
-They were given a description of our persona “John” and an accompanying scenario “The Family Trip” to better understand the purpose of our wireframe.
-Our classmates were meant to act as “John” and attempt to complete the task “search for nearby restaurants”.
-Once our classmates completed their tasks, they provided feedback based on each step they took.
+- <u>Cognitive walkthroughs</u> were conducted with the help of a fellow UX designer, who was given a description of our persona “John” and an accompanying scenario “The Family Trip” to better understand the purpose of our wireframe.
+The UX designer was meant to act as “John” and attempt to complete the task “search for nearby restaurants”.
+Once the UX designer completed their tasks, they provided feedback based on each step they took.
 Based on the feedback we received, we concluded that:
   - Users want to filter options by their specified budget, not just price
   - We should clarify what interactions our wireframes are modeled after
   - The user's budget should be visible and easy to access